 PGx information obtained from genomic investigations during the course of drug development (and from postmarketing studies) can improve the effectiveness and safety of drugs by identifying patients at high risk for a serious adverse event or absence of benefit; improving the benefit/risk relationship of drugs by using genomic tests to identify patients most likely to respond, or unable to respond to a drug; and by helping to select optimal doses based on genotype-driven differences in PK (pharmacodynamics) and/or PD (pharmacodynamics) of a drug.
 An important prerequisite to successful use of genetic information in drug development is appropriate collection and storage of DNA samples from all clinical trials, both exploratory and the adequate and well-controlled studies intended to support effectiveness and safety.

 This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance represents the Agency's current thinking on conducting pharmacogenomic studies in early phase clinical studies.
+The draft guidance represents the Agency's current thinking on conducting pharmacogenomic studies in Start Printed Page 9584early phase clinical studies.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 An alternative approach may be used if such approach satisfies the requirement of the applicable statutes and regulations.